 The Sky View Observatory is located on the 73rd floor of Columbia Center.
 At nearly 1,000 feet it offers the tallest public viewing area west of the Mississippi.
 The 360 degree panoramic view includes Mt.
-Baker, Bellevue, the Cascade Mountains, Mt.
-Rainier, Elliott Bay, the Olympic Mountains, the Space Needle and the city of Seattle.
+Rainier, Bellevue, the Cascade Mountains, Mt.
+Baker, Elliott Bay, the Olympic Mountains, the Space Needle and the city of Seattle.

 Developed by Martin Selig, the 76-story, 1.5 million square foot Columbia Center—home to Sky View Observatory—was completed in 1985.
 Clad in smoked tempered glass and Carnelian granite, the structure boasts 8,800 windows, 2,100 hydronic heat pumps, 48 elevators, and 6 escalators.
 The many technical innovations required for such a large scale project, such as viscoelastic dampers and triangle shaped bracing, enable Columbia Center to withstand earthquakes and hurricane force winds, making it one of the strongest and safest buildings in the Pacific Northwest.

 701 5th Ave Floor 73

 Onsite parking is available at current rates, subject to change without notice.